 LWCF was established by Congress in 1964 to fulfill a bipartisan commitment to safeguard our natural areas, water resources, cultural heritage, and to provide recreation opportunities to all Americans.
 Projects are selected by North Carolina’s local open project selection process administered by State Parks.
 Public parks are essential to the quality of life in our North Carolina communities.
 Since the inception of LWCF in 1964, more than 1,000 park projects have been funded in nearly all 100 North Carolina counties.

-A key feature of the program is that all LWCF assisted areas must be maintained and open, in perpetuity, as public outdor recreation areas.
+A key feature of the program is that all LWCF assisted areas must be maintained and open, in perpetuity, as public outdoor recreation areas.
 This federal requirement ensures that these recreation resources be available to future generation.
-Converting a LWCF park to a use other than recreation requires a lengthy review process by both the state and the National Park Service.
-Of 100 North Carolina counties, 97 have at least one LWCF assisted park.
-The NPS maintains a comprehensive list of projects in each county as a reference.
+The RRS Park Grant Locator offers information about LWCF grants awarded and show how awards have been distributed across the State.

 Commonly Asked Questions

 The answers below only provide basic information about LWCF restrictions and conversions.
 Every situation is different and must be evaluated through the proper channels.
 Always contact your regional RRS consultant to discuss your situation and get information on how to proceed.